mirego/csgames18-competition/README.md

 1. Created list of parts to see
 2. Appropriate icons for part type in List
 3. Clicking on item in list brings you to appropriate location on map with appropriate pin and artwork
+4. After populating the list by fetching it from our server, we display the "penguin teleportation distance" (Pythagorean distance) between your current GPS location and all parts.

 **Server Features (for after our Series A funding) :**
 1. Authentication endpoints (register, login and logout)
 2. User management endpoints (getAllUsers, getUserById)
 3. Mapping endpoints (getAllTypes)
 4. Generated a new mapping.json by parsing it and obtaining lat/lon through Google geocoding API
-5. Endpoint to calculate the "penguin teleportation distance" between the user's location and all part locations
+5. Endpoint to calculate the "penguin teleportation distance" (Pythagorean distance) between the user's GPS location and all part locations in real-time

-SERVER URL!!!
+The server is also being hosted live at http://concordia-at-csgames.com:4000/

 **Client Build Steps:**
-- {We added the GooglePlaces lib to the Podfile, you need to run `pod install` before build}
-- {We activated the "Siri" capability, connect an Apple Developer account to test}
+No changes were made to the client build steps

 **Server Build Steps:**